tweag/python-monorepo-example/2019-02-28-terraform-provider-secret.md

 * No secrets stored in code.
 It means that we can share the infrastructure code with all the employees.
 Which is nicely in line with the self-help principle of devops.
 * No secrets stored on the developer's laptop.
 It they get stolen, it's just a matter of resetting their GCS or S3 bucket access.
-* Secrets encrypted at rest in the remote stat (if configure properly)
+* Secrets encrypted at rest in the remote state (if configure properly)
 * Auditable access.
 Each access to the GCS or S3 bucket can be logged for out-of-band breach correlation
 * No need to send screts over Slack.
 * Easy secret rotation.